Maybenot: A Framework for Traffic Analysis Defenses: Availability

 Figure \ref{fig:machines:machine} shows the \texttt{Machine} struct.
 In gist, a machine consists of a vector of states and fields that limit the machine's behavior.
 When a machine is added to the Maybenot framework, it is set to state 0 and no action is scheduled.
 Actions are scheduled when/if the machine transitions.

-For transitions, the \texttt{include\_small\_packets} flag determines if events for ``small'' packets (padding or non-padding, currently set to 52 bytes) should cause transitions or not.
-This may be useful for machines to filter out, e.g., mostly acknowledgements or keepalives in protocols like WireGuard that do not significantly pad packet sizes unlike Tor does.
-Future versions of Maybenot may make this behavior more configurable (e.g., by setting a minimum packet size instead of a bool).
+Note that a limit is sampled for state 0 to allow immediate self-transitions.